gnsreepad/academic-assistant-rag/README.md

 ### Key Features

-- **Document Retrieval:** Finds the most relevant academic documents for a given query.
+- **Data Retrieval:** Finds the most relevant result for a given query.
 - **Contextual Generation:** Uses the retrieved documents to generate informed and accurate answers.
-- **Modular Design:** Easily extendable to support different document sources or language models.
+- **Modular Design:** Easily extendable to support different language models.

 ## How to Use